- Role

 Priority · a reason to open it

-I owned both sides of every one of these surfaces — I drew the screen, then wrote the front-end that shipped it.
-Nothing was lost between a design file and an engineer who never saw the intent behind it; the screen a customer tapped was the screen I drew, in the code I wrote.
+I worked both sides of every one of these surfaces — the drawing and the DOM.
+Nothing was lost between a design file and an engineer who never saw the intent behind it; the screen a customer tapped ran in the code I wrote.

 What it cost: I can’t hand you the original screens.

-So the claim is narrow on purpose: the launch-era figures are O2's; the screens I owned are mine.
-Every screen on both products, designed and built by me.
+So the claim is narrow on purpose: the launch-era figures are O2's; what’s mine is exact.
+Every screen on both products designed with one co-designer — and every line of the front-end that shipped them written by me.

 Public outcomes — O2 / Equal Experts